 Rather than getting lost in the daily news cycle, let’s try to think in the long term or look at the “big picture.”

 As globalization progresses, attachments to nationalistic identity should decline.
-The global economy, global mass media, global politics, global science, global education, etc. would logically put a lot a strain on nationalistic identities.
+In terms of function systems, the global economy, global mass media, global politics, global science, global education, etc. would logically put a lot a strain on nationalistic identities.
+Global organizations (.g., transnational corporations, The United Nations, scientific organizations, athletic organizations, etc.) also directly undercut nationalism.
 In the long term, more people should see themselves as global citizens or maybe have a more cosmopolitan identity, though there is no guarantee that this will happen.
+Although during the Trump years, we’ve seen an rise of toxic American nationalism, with its attendant scapegoating of those perceived as un-American, in the longer run this reactionary conservative movement is likely to fail.

 Since the end of World War II, if we judge by the Google Books corpus, nationalism has, in general, been in decline.
 The following Google ngrams suggest the the global brain has been thinking about national identity less over the last several decades.
 For example, the phrase “The American people,” after rising during the two World Wars, has been in steep declines since 1942.
 Note: I am more interested in “The . . . people” phrasal pattern than in more generic terms like “Germans” or “Americans,” because including the word people is more likely to capture nationalistic-identity concerns.